supaglue-labs/supaglue/packages/sdk/crm/java/docs/AccountsApi.md

 //ApiKeyAuth.setApiKeyPrefix("Token");

 AccountsApi apiInstance = new AccountsApi();
-String xCustomerId = "xCustomerId_example"; // String | The customer ID
+String xCustomerId = "xCustomerId_example"; // String | The customer ID that uniquely identifies the customer in your application
 String xProviderName = "xProviderName_example"; // String | The provider name
 OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects created after this datetime
 OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects created before this datetime
-OffsetDateTime updatedAfter = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects modified after this datetime
+OffsetDateTime modifiedAfter = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects modified after this datetime
-OffsetDateTime updatedBefore = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects modified before this datetime
+OffsetDateTime modifiedBefore = new OffsetDateTime(); // OffsetDateTime | If provided, will only return objects modified before this datetime
 String cursor = "cursor_example"; // String | The pagination cursor value
 String expand = "expand_example"; // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces
 String pageSize = "pageSize_example"; // String | Number of results to return per page try {
-    InlineResponse200 result = apiInstance.getAccounts(xCustomerId, xProviderName, createdAfter, createdBefore, updatedAfter, updatedBefore, cursor, expand, pageSize);
+    InlineResponse200 result = apiInstance.getAccounts(xCustomerId, xProviderName, createdAfter, createdBefore, modifiedAfter, modifiedBefore, cursor, expand, pageSize);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AccountsApi#getAccounts");